 When we learn about the lessons and blessings of our ancestors, we root down into who we are and choose consciously what we bring forward as we shape culture with our lives.
 To do this brings with it ancestral healing, cultural repair, and breaking patterns that have become toxic to us.

 Many times the medicine for the adversities our ancestors faced is in that very culture itself.
 All humans gathered around imagination and creativity.
 Confessing their life stories, land-based skills, musical prowess, and prayers.
 Their humanity often came forward through these outlets, creating medicine for the hardships of life.

 You have the gift of already having gotten started down this healing path.
 This is big work, and we are excited to create a supportive portal for another big, deep dive into your healing and reconnection.

 During this retreat, you will have the opportunity to learn and grow in a more interactive and immersive learning experience.
 You’ll participate in lectures, group discussions, folk singing and dancing, evening storytelling celebrations, and extended Q&A sessions with Lydia and Leah.
 This synthesis of elements offers an opportunity to integrate more of your learnings when it comes to your ancestral cultures and traditions.

-This retreat will be limited to 35 participants, ensuring an opportunity to build meaningful connections with others in the diaspora and create a sense of belonging and community.
+This retreat will be limited to 35 participants, whether staying on or off site, off-siteensuring an opportunity to build meaningful connections with others in the diaspora and create a sense of belonging and community.
 In a world that can feel isolating, this opportunity to weave our ancestral healing work as a coherent tapestry can soothe the pangs of that isolation.
 You will dive into learning about the instruments and music styles singing in your blood.
 You will see the connections and differentiations across cultures.
 And most importantly, you will practice reconnection within the diaspora, defining what a relationship with your ancestors means for you.